haskell-hub/hub-gen/README.md

 Haskell for Enterprise Linux
 ============================

-This repository will hold the software and scripts for the justhub.org repository when they are ready for publication (in 2012Q1).
+This repository holds the software and scripts for maintaining the RPMs that make up a Haskell [Hub repository](justhub.org).